kaplan81/rick-morty-pwa-workbox/README.md

 <img src="visuals/lighthouse-initial-stats.png">

-Now click on the Progressive Web App link (top left).
+Now click on the Progressive Web App link (top right).

 Notice that there are a lot of things in red: